 Dr. Mark C. Bernhard, Associate Provost

 Lee Ann Shafer, M.S.
-Ed., Academic Program Manager/BGS Advisor
+Ed., Academic Program Manager/BPS Advisor

 Individualized Studies Concentration

-The individualized studies concentration of the Bachelor of General Studies (BGS) degree program is designed to serve students who wish to pursue an interdisciplinary or applied baccalaureate degree program.
-BGS students pursuing an individualized studies concentration will work closely with an advisor to design a program of study to meet individual educational and career objectives.
+The individualized studies concentration of the Bachelor of Professional Studies (BPS) degree program is designed to serve students who wish to pursue an interdisciplinary or applied baccalaureate degree program.
+BPS students pursuing an individualized studies concentration will work closely with an advisor to design a program of study to meet individual educational and career objectives.
 The flexibility of the individualized studies concentration will enable students to tailor educational experiences to meet personal goals, broaden their appreciation of the arts and sciences, enhance career skills and competencies, and increase career opportunities and choices.

 Applied Studies Concentrations